danjrwalsh/NamingStrategyConverter/README.md

 # NamingStrategyConverter.NET
-An open source naming strategy converter library for .NET Standard.
+An open source, dead simple naming strategy converter library for .NET.
+Dependency free, no inheritance, no reflection, no magic.
+Just KISS conversions.

 The following naming strategies are currently supported:
 - PascalCase